Why website maintenance matters and how much it costs

 | Typical monthly cost | $140 – $410 |

 With custom development, maintenance is less frequent but more specialized.
-Frontend frameworks (React, Vue, Svelte) and build tools (Vite, Webpack) need less frequent updates, but when a major version releases, migration can require significant work.
+Frontend frameworks (React, Vue, Svelte) and build tools (Vite, Webpack) need less frequent updates, but a major version migration can require significant work.

-| Priority | Description | Basic Plan | Premium Plan |
+| Priority | Description | Basic plan | Premium plan |

 |---|---|---|---|